Empowering Women: Sodexo’s Safety Measures for Remote Workforce Lodging

 New Standards of Operations

-We have a dedicated team building from their decades of experience putting together concrete actions specifically to improve safety for women, starting with large camps in Kitimat, British Columbia, and Northern Manitoba.
+We have a dedicated team building from their decades of experience putting together concrete actions specifically to improve safety for women, starting with large camps in Kitimat, British Columbia, Northern Ontario and Northern Manitoba.

 These actions include:

-• Creating women’s groups.
+- Creating women’s groups.
 Sodexo and our clients’ representatives host a weekly meeting space for women in search of community, friendship, support and learning.
-The intent of the group is to encourage women to connect with women from other areas of the project.
+The group intends to encourage women to connect with women from other areas of the project.

-Through education, awareness and partnerships with all stakeholders, we build a culture of prevention that ensures there is no tolerance for unwanted behaviours, in turn limiting the number of occurrences.
+We are committed to supporting employees, enhancing employer responsiveness, and creating a safe workplace, upholding our standards and values.
+Through education, awareness and partnerships with all stakeholders, we build a culture of prevention with zero tolerance for unwanted behaviours, limiting the number of occurrences.

 By working in a collaborative spirit with the clients, Indigenous communities and partners, team members and guests on assessing known risks on site, the team works on finding solutions and corrections needed on site to improve personal safety for everyone.